top of page

 Only after you are willing to ask and honestly reflect on these questions can we find the real root of resistance and make an proper decision.

-Excuse #3: We did a test and it didn’t work, so we won't build an online community.
+Excuse #3: We did a test and it didn’t work, so we won't build an online membership community.

 Ah, the fear of failure.
 The question of how to test for integrating community into your business model is incredibly real and complex, but the real insecurity behind this excuse is: “We are afraid this won’t work.
 We did a test that confirmed our greatest fears and we will use that to avoid the work of discovery.”